rawanfouda213/Fashion-ECommerce/README.md

 # 💥 Fashion E-Commerce Project
 The Fashion E-Commerce Project is a comprehensive and responsive web application built using HTML, CSS, JavaScript, and Bootstrap.
-It provides a seamless shopping experience for users, allowing them to browse, select, and purchase fashion items.
+It provides a seamless shopping experience for users, allowing them to browse, select,and purchase fashion items.

 ## Features
 The Fashion E-Commerce Project consists of the following pages: